Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

 Apocalypse Dynamics allows you to simulate the future of mankind through the digital twin of the world.

-This project is made possible thanks to our generous [sponsors](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki/Sponsors).

 To read the Apocalypse Dynamics documentation, click on the [Wiki](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki) link.

 To get insights about the roadmap and progress reports, click on the [Projects](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/projects) link.